axiom-of-choice/neural_networks_lectures/README.md

 # Description
-This repository contains the notebooks, datasets and exercises from the lectures of the neuronal networks class
+This repository contains the notebooks, datasets and exercises from the lectures of the neural networks class